kyma-project/kyma/docs/service-catalog/docs/014-details-backup-and-restore.md

 ---
-title: Etcd Database
+title: Service Catalog backup and restore
 type: Details
 ---

-The Service Catalog requires an `etcd` database cluster for a production use.
+This section describes the backup and restore processes for the Service Catalog.
+The Service Catalog uses the `etcd` database cluster in a production setup, and one `etcd` instance in case of local installation.
 It has a separate `etcd` cluster defined in the Service Catalog [etcd-stateful][sc-etcd-sub-chart] sub-chart.
 The [etcd-backup-operator][etcd-backup-operator] executes the backup procedure.

 ## Details